SPONGE-JL/CloudLab-AWS-EKS-eksctl/eksctl/cluster-provision/README.md

 > _**Notice.**_
 > _This step takes about 5 minutes._
-> _It include that delete all things: from the EKS Cluster to the VPC_
+> _It includes that delete all things: from the EKS Cluster to the VPC_

 ```bash
 eksctl delete cluster \